gpoehl/phpReport/docs/source/sheet.rst

     :param int|null $maxLevel: The group level at which the value will be added.
 Defaults to the maximum level of the dimension.
-Might be less when calculated data are only needed on higher levels.
+Might be less when aggregated data are only needed on higher levels.

     :param mixed $params: Variadic parameters to be passed to callables declared with value parameter.